model-checking/kani/kani-docs/src/tutorial-nondeterministic-variables.md

 # Nondeterministic variables

-RMC is able to reason about programs and their execution paths by allowing users to assign nondeterministic (i.e., symbolic) values to  certain variables.
+Kani is able to reason about programs and their execution paths by allowing users to assign nondeterministic (i.e., symbolic) values to  certain variables.
-Since RMC is a bit-level model checker, this means that RMC considers that an unconstrained nondeterministic value represents all the possible bit-value combinations assigned to the variable's memory contents.
+Since Kani is a bit-level model checker, this means that Kani considers that an unconstrained nondeterministic value represents all the possible bit-value combinations assigned to the variable's memory contents.

 As a Rust developer, this sounds a lot like the `mem::transmute` operation, which is highly `unsafe`.
 And that's correct.